Astro Features

 Asset Catalog

 The Asset Catalog automatically captures all pipeline assets, datasets, and tables for complete visibility across your data platform.
-Browse assets by namespace, filter by source system, and see ownership information for each asset.
+You can browse assets by namespace, filter by source system, and see ownership information for each asset, providing a single source of truth for what exists in your data ecosystem, who owns it, and when it was last updated.

 Health Dashboard